pollyweb-org/pollyweb-docs/4 ⚙️ Solution/40 👥 Domains/41 📨 Comms/01 📨 Domain Message.md

 8. **How do receiver domains handle upgraded schema versions?**

-    An NLWeb envelop contains a schema identifier that allows receivers to support multiple versions concurrently, handling incoming envelopes differently depending on its version.
+    An NLWeb envelop contains a [Schema Code 🧩](<../../20 🧑‍🦰 UI/24 🗄️ Vaults/02 🧩 Schema Code.md>) that allows receivers to support multiple versions concurrently, handling incoming envelopes differently depending on its version.
     - Envelopes with unsupported versions are discarded.

     ---